Where to Stay in Lisbon for First Timers: Best Areas

 Lisbon is a walkable city, you can easy to travel between major points of interest by foot, but it’s also hilly (it’s the city of the seven hills), so you can use bus, metro, and funicular.

-Baixa is the best place to stay in Lisbon first-time travelers due to its proximity to the Lisbon’s famous attractions such as the Lisbon Cathedral, Carmo Convent, and Arco da Rua Augusta.
+Baixa is the overall best area to stay in Lisbon for first-time visitors due to its central location and proximity to major attractions such as Lisbon Cathedral, Rossio Square, and Arco da Rua Augusta.
+Staying here allows you to be located close to major sights, restaurants, bars, and shops.

 At the entrance of Praça do Comércio, you will find the Arco da Rua Augusta, which is a grand 19th century sculpted arch marks.
 Visitors can climb to a viewing platform in order to get a fantastic view of the historic streets, plaza, and nearby sea.